-- Labour Party leader Jeremy Corbyn has lost the support of his lawmakers in the wake of Britain’s decision to leave the European Union.
+- Labour Party leader Jeremy Corbyn has lost the support of his lawmakers in the wake of Britain’s decision to leave the EU.

 - Angela Eagle is expected to challenge Corbyn.
 Coming from the soft left of the party, she could be a unifying figure.

 - The Conservatives are looking for a new leader of their own after David Cameron announced he is stepping down as prime minister.

 - Boris Johnson, a top contender, has won the support of Justice Secretary Michael Gove, a fellow Euroskeptic.

 - Stephen Crabb and Sajid Javid are teaming up to vie for the support of Tory modernizers.

 European Commission president Jean-Claude Juncker told the European Parliament today there will be no secret negotiations with the British before they trigger Article 50.